In this tutorial you will learn about the Java Introduction and its application with practical example.

 Listed below are some major C++ features that were intentionally omitted from Java or significantly modified.

-- Java does not have template classes as in C++.
+- This language does not have template classes as in C++.

-- Java does not support multiple inheritance of classes.
+- Java does not support multiple inheritances of classes.
 This is accomplished using a new feature called “interface”.

 - Java does not support global variables.
 Every variable and method is declared within a class and forms part of that class.